cysouw/diathesis/text/c05_case.md

 ### [ NGA | NAD ] Genitive-to-accusative+accusative-to-dative {#sec:case-genitive-accusative-dative-swap}

 The verb *versichern* 'to assure' appears to be a combination of the previous two alternations.
 The apparently older usage with accusative and genitive [@next a] exists with an alternative construction with dative and accusative [@next b].
-This 'double swap' was possible because most sentences with *versichern* have a subordinate clause instead of a clear genitive/accusative [@next c,d].
+This "double swap" was possible because most sentences with *versichern* have a subordinate clause instead of a clear genitive/accusative [@next c,d].
 The theoretical intermediate stages (with genitive/dative or double accusative) are unattested [@next e,f].

 ::: ex
 a.
 Ich versichere dich meines Vertrauens.